Teichlab/celltypist/README.md

 #Two-pass data training with SGD mini-batch training.
 new_model = celltypist.train(expression_input, labels = label_input, genes = gene_input, mini_batch = True, feature_selection = True)
 ```
-There are also some free texts that can be inserted (e.g., `date`) to describe the model.
-Check out the `celltypist.train` for more information.
 The downstream workflow is the same as that from one-pass data training.